dvaraka/the-merchant/ramblings/quotes.md

 332. “Look it’s me” - Donal T, “Yuck” - Edwin T (Donal’s brother)
 333. “I don’t know how to draw abs…” - Mihindee W
 334. "I know he's a dictator but you shouldn't vandalise his face" - Mr Paranchody
+335. "Anything round and from Italy is a pizza" - Kiefer Y
+336. "Lets add some hashtags" - Antonina L, referring to sharps